JonStratton/belagos-builder/README.md

 1. Add the running user to the "vde2-net" group and create a "tap0" interface for our VM network.
 1. Configure dnsmasq for a 192.168.9.X network and set static IPs/Names for some of our VM MAC addresses and also set up PXE.
 1. Set up IP Tables on IPv4, so our VMs can talk to the internet.
 This may not be needed if you are connecting to a Darknet instead.
-1. Download and Build 9fronts version of drawterm.

 Your running user should now be in the vde2-net group.
 First, reboot or run the newgrp command.
 Then run the script that starts making the VMs.